HubSpot (NYSE:HUBS) Price Target Raised to $900.00

-HubSpot (NYSE:HUBS – Get Free Report) had its price target raised by Oppenheimer from $850.00 to $900.00 in a report issued on Thursday,Benzinga reports.
-The brokerage currently has an “outperform” rating on the software maker’s stock.
-Oppenheimer’s target price would indicate a potential upside of 14.67% from the stock’s current price.
+HubSpot (NYSE:HUBS – Get Free Report) had its price objective lifted by stock analysts at Scotiabank from $825.00 to $900.00 in a report released on Thursday,Benzinga reports.
+The firm presently has a “sector outperform” rating on the software maker’s stock.
+Scotiabank’s price objective points to a potential upside of 8.64% from the company’s current price.

-A number of other equities research analysts also recently weighed in on HUBS.
-UBS Group downgraded shares of HubSpot from a “strong-buy” rating to a “hold” rating in a research note on Friday, January 17th.
-TD Cowen lowered shares of HubSpot from a “buy” rating to a “hold” rating and increased their price target for the stock from $680.00 to $725.00 in a report on Friday, January 17th.
-Piper Sandler lifted their price objective on shares of HubSpot from $640.00 to $808.00 and gave the stock a “neutral” rating in a report on Thursday.
-Bank of America upped their target price on shares of HubSpot from $780.00 to $850.00 and gave the stock a “buy” rating in a research report on Monday, December 16th.
-Finally, Scotiabank raised their price target on HubSpot from $700.00 to $825.00 and gave the company a “sector outperform” rating in a research report on Wednesday, January 8th.
-Five investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $795.04.
+Several other research firms also recently weighed in on HUBS.
+Oppenheimer lifted their target price on HubSpot from $850.00 to $900.00 and gave the stock an “outperform” rating in a research report on Thursday.
+JPMorgan Chase & Co. lifted their target price on HubSpot from $635.00 to $725.00 and gave the stock an “overweight” rating in a research report on Tuesday.
+BMO Capital Markets lifted their target price on HubSpot from $690.00 to $885.00 and gave the stock an “outperform” rating in a research report on Thursday.
+The Goldman Sachs Group lifted their target price on HubSpot from $783.00 to $900.00 and gave the stock a “buy” rating in a research report on Thursday.
+Finally, Raymond James lifted their target price on HubSpot from $750.00 to $980.00 and gave the stock an “outperform” rating in a research report on Thursday.
+Five equities research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $857.75.

-HubSpot (NYSE:HUBS – Get Free Report) last posted its earnings results on Wednesday, February 12th.
+HubSpot (NYSE:HUBS – Get Free Report) last posted its quarterly earnings data on Wednesday, February 12th.
 The software maker reported $0.20 EPS for the quarter, missing the consensus estimate of $2.18 by ($1.98).
 HubSpot had a negative return on equity of 1.16% and a negative net margin of 0.56%.
-On average, analysts expect that HubSpot will post 0.42 earnings per share for the current year.
+Sell-side analysts expect that HubSpot will post 0.42 earnings per share for the current fiscal year.

-In other news, CFO Kathryn Bueker sold 1,796 shares of the firm’s stock in a transaction dated Friday, January 3rd.
-The shares were sold at an average price of $701.59, for a total value of $1,260,055.64.
-Following the completion of the sale, the chief financial officer now directly owns 38,560 shares of the company’s stock, valued at approximately $27,053,310.40.
-This trade represents a 4.45 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, insider Brian Halligan sold 8,500 shares of HubSpot stock in a transaction dated Tuesday, November 19th.
-The shares were sold at an average price of $661.59, for a total transaction of $5,623,515.00.
-Following the sale, the insider now directly owns 513,698 shares in the company, valued at $339,857,459.82.
-The trade was a 1.63 % decrease in their position.
+In related news, CTO Dharmesh Shah sold 25,000 shares of the company’s stock in a transaction that occurred on Tuesday, November 19th.
+The stock was sold at an average price of $672.62, for a total value of $16,815,500.00.
+Following the sale, the chief technology officer now owns 1,323,145 shares in the company, valued at $889,973,789.90.
+This represents a 1.85 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Brian Halligan sold 8,500 shares of the company’s stock in a transaction that occurred on Tuesday, November 19th.
+The shares were sold at an average price of $661.59, for a total value of $5,623,515.00.
+Following the completion of the sale, the insider now owns 513,698 shares in the company, valued at approximately $339,857,459.82.
+This represents a 1.63 % decrease in their position.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 73,112 shares of company stock worth $51,432,627 in the last 90 days.
-Company insiders own 4.50% of the company’s stock.
+Over the last 90 days, insiders have sold 73,112 shares of company stock worth $51,432,627.
+Insiders own 4.50% of the company’s stock.

 HubSpot Company Profile